robcarver17/pysystemtrade/docs/data.md

 We're now ready to set up a *roll calendar*.
 A roll calendar is the series of dates on which we roll from one futures contract to the next.
 It might be helpful to read [my blog post](https://qoppac.blogspot.co.uk/2015/05/systems-building-futures-rolling.html) on rolling futures contracts (though bear in mind some of the details relate to my original defunct trading system and do not reflect how pysystemtrade works).

-You can see a roll calendar for Eurodollar futures, [here](/data/futures/roll_calendars_csv/EDOLLAR.csv).
+You can see a roll calendar for SOFR futures, [here](/data/futures/roll_calendars_csv/SOFR.csv).
 On each date we roll from the current_contract shown to the next_contract.
 We also see the current carry_contract; we use the differential between this and the current_contract to calculate forecasts for carry trading rules.
 The key thing is that on each roll date we *MUST* have prices for both the price and forward contract (we don't need carry).
 Here is a snippet from another roll calendar.
 This particular contract rolls quarterly on IMM dates (HMUZ), trades the first contract, and uses the second contract for carry.

 ```
 DATE_TIME,current_contract,next_contract,carry_contract